davelively14/connect_four_loft/README.md

 ### Architecture

-I opted to utilize Elixir's [umbrella project](http://elixir-lang.github.io/getting-started/mix-otp/dependencies-and-umbrella-apps.html) in order to manage the complexities of what are essentially three different applications: a command line interface, a web interface, and the core of the game itself.
+I opted to create an Elixir [umbrella project](http://elixir-lang.github.io/getting-started/mix-otp/dependencies-and-umbrella-apps.html) to manage the complexities of what are essentially three different applications: a command line interface, a web interface, and the core of the game itself.
 Umbrella projects are an effective method for combining Elixir applications* that share common dependencies.
 While these applications* are not completely decoupled, they are so loosely coupled that they can be split out into their standalone applications with relative ease.

 <sup><sub> *\*Elixir inherited the term 'application' from erlang.
-I realize that these 'applications' function more like what is commonly referred to as a library.*</sup></sub>
+I realize that very often these 'applications' function more like what is commonly referred to as a library.*</sup></sub>

 ## Implementation